-If you have a power aircraft license, you can be recommended for your glider certificate after as few as 10 solo flights, without a second written test.
-It's worth noting that obtaining a glider license is an acceptable substitute for your biennial flight review, and most pilots feel glider experience improves their power flying.
+If you have a power aircraft license, you can achieve a glider certificate after as few as 10 solo flights, without a second written test.
+It's worth noting that obtaining a glider license is an acceptable substitute for your biennial flight review, and most pilots feel glider training and experiences improves their power flying skills.

 *Flying instruction with the goal of a rating can be costly.
 Safety is our primary concern and the student must be trained to a high level of competency; this translates into time, and "time is money".
 We find that "packing" as much flight time as practical into the shortest period will end up saving the student significant amounts of money.
 The student is encouraged to discuss this with the instructor.

 We would be happy to welcome you to a reduced-rate introductory flight!
 Please fill in the contact box and we will get in touch with you.
 Thank you and welcome to Soar Truckee!